 The quick sale gains for this investment = 50 x $12 - 50 x $10 = $100

-(75 shares were sold during the year, but only 50 were considered to have been quick sales as they were also bought that year)
+(75 shares were sold during the year, but only 50 were considered to have been quick sales as they were also bought that same year)

-All of this can get a bit hairier when your investments are also impacted by corporate actions - stock splits, symbol changes, or mergers and acquisitions - you can read more about what happens then in our guide to FIF transactions.
+All of this can get more complex when your investments are also impacted by corporate actions - stock splits, stock ticker changes, or mergers and acquisitions.
+Read more about this in our guide to FIF transactions.
+And you can find more detail on the CV and FDR methods and examples here in the IRD’s FIF Guide.

-Note: Your tax obligations are unique to you - if you're unsure, we recommend you seek professional tax advice.
+Note: Your tax obligations are unique to you.
+If you're unsure, we recommend you seek professional tax advice.
 Your situation may change over time; it’s your responsibility to keep up to date with changes.